 Monopoly of journalism is a disastrous feat for pluralism

 The survival of independent journalism requires public investment, writes Leon Willems.
-Talpa and RTL recently announced a merger.
+The Dutch TV broadcasters Talpa and RTL recently announced a merger.
 With all the ifs and buts about the intentions of the main commercial media companies in our country, one element has invariably been omitted: what does this mean in the long term for independent journalism and the multiformity of the journalistic media landscape?

 The reasoning behind the new television merger is that Dutch products require protection in the media against the international threat of streaming media platforms.
 The question is whether this is a valid argument.
 How will this merger help to counter the moment that Google or Disney simply place an unavoidably high sum of money on the table to take full control?
 And why shouldn't international platforms be able to make a Dutch product?
 In fact, this is already happening, as witnessed by the birth of the first popular Netflix crime series.
 The offer is meager, which is one of the reasons that the Council for Culture has made recommendations in its report in 2018 to tie market access for global players to production quotas for Dutch products.
 Unfortunately, the government has done too little to combat this, given that the Economic Affairs department in particular is ideologically opposed to market regulation.